-- Acknowledgements and Permissions Form signed by applicant and parent(s)
+- Acknowledgements and Permissions Form signed by the applicant and his or her parent(s)

-- High school transcript with first semester grades and list of second semester courses
+- High-school transcript with first-semester grades and a list of second-semester courses

 - School counselor evaluation